files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## Proofread

-If you translate Files on a daily basis and want to proofread your language resources, we’ll verify and give you the role, so you can proofread and approve other’s translations of language(s) you proofread.
-Note that the role can be re-verified sometimes.
+If you translate Files on a regular basis and would like to have access to proofread your language, please start a discussion on Crowdin and we'll review your request at the earliest convenience.

 ## Screenshots